-• Completing self- and observer-report questionnaires (you can find links to these below)
+• Completing self- and observer-report questionnaires

 • Gathering collateral information regarding childhood history, behavior, and functioning from someone who knew you before the age of 12